 - Dai Thao won’t be charged in bribery-solicitation case, Pioneer Press, September 12, 2017

-During his tenure at the United States Attorney’s Office for the District of Minnesota, where he handled some of the most significant cases prosecuted by that Office, Joe developed a reputation as one of the leading complex criminal practitioners in the state.
+During his tenure at the United States Attorney’s Office for the District of Minnesota, Joe handled some of the most significant cases prosecuted by that Office, Joe developed a reputation as one of the leading complex criminal practitioners in the state.
 He has wide experience in the criminal area as well with state and federal regulators.
+In his role, Joe:

-- Acted as point of contact for federal and state law enforcement agencies investigating economic crime and public corruption, and for numerous regulatory agencies, including the United States Securities and Exchange Commission, the Minnesota Department of Commerce, and the National Securities and Commodities Fraud Working Group.
+- Acted as point of contact for federal and state law enforcement and regulatory agencies, including the United States Securities and Exchange Commission, the Minnesota Department of Commerce, and the National Securities and Commodities Fraud Working Group.

 - Supervised the criminal prosecution of a publicly-traded company for violations of the Food, Drug and Cosmetics Act.

-Joe has personally led successful prosecution of numerous, high profile cases, including:
+Joe personally led successful prosecution of numerous, high profile cases, including:

 - U.S. v.
 Thomas Joseph Petters, et al., multi-agency investigation of a multi-billion dollar corporate fraud and prosecution of the owner of Polaroid Corp. and Sun Country Airlines, two corporations and nine other individuals; attorney on Petters trial team in five-week jury trial resulting in convictions on all counts and a 50-year sentence; led and coordinated government response in parallel criminal, civil and bankruptcy proceedings; Petters’ conviction and sentence affirmed at 663 F.3d 375 (8th Cir.
 2011)